-This is a highly non-linear function.
+This is a non-linear function.
 The inputs and outputs for this function can be represented using the following tuples :

 If we represent the inputs on a two-dimensional plane as shown below, then the red dots corresponds to the output of 1 and the blue crosses corresponds to output 0.
 There is no way to draw a single line on the 2D plane that can separate the blue crosses from the red dots.
 Neural Networks are useful for learning such non-linearity.

-Not only dealing with non-linearity in functions that gives neural networks its strength.
+It's not only dealing with non-linearity in functions that gives neural networks its strength.
 Neural networks can compose functions.
 This means that using neural networks, we can learn functions that takes as inputs other functions too, for example :

 , where and

-Note that we are not concerned with how complex the function representations are but only able to produce outputs that are very close to the actual outputs if we had used the true function representations above to compute them.
-The above problem with F, G, H and x and y can be solved using a neural network architecture, with 2 input units (for x and y), 1 hidden layer with 2 units (for G and H) and an output layer with one unit for F.
+Note that we are not concerned with how complex the function representations are but only able to produce outputs that are very close to the actual outputs if we had used the true function definitions to compute them.
+The above problem with F, G, H and x and y can be represented using a neural network architecture, with 2 input units (for x and y), 1 hidden layer with 2 units (for G and H) and an output layer with one unit for F.

 Using the same concept of function composition one can understand how increasing number of hidden layers or hidden units leads to overfitting.
-In order to model a function for a set of points, the more complex the function, there is a high chance that it might be overfitting and the model function may not generalize well to new points.
+In order to model a function for a set of points, the more complex a function, there is a high chance that it might be overfitting and the model function may not generalize well to new points.
 Look at Bias-Variance tradeoffs.

 Hidden units deep in the network represents the function composition of hidden units earlier in the network, thus adding more hidden layers only increases the complexity of the composite function.